CMonjo/BSQ/README.md

 Navigate to the root of the repository from your Terminal and run make to build the BSQ executable file.

 Then you have to execute with a map as argument.
-You can find a map in the "map" directory.
+You can find a map in the "maps" directory.

 ## Author